nemisig/nemisig2022/index.md

 ![A Map of NJIT](/images/njitmap.png)

+The start on the map indicates the location of the NJIT Campus Center where NEMISIG will take place.

 Parking is available in the designated lots.
 Click [here](https://www.google.com/maps/place/NJIT+Parking+Deck/@40.7404915,-74.18098,17z/data=!4m12!1m6!3m5!1s0x89c2537c4867fa33:0x65c4a69c2f21ba5a!2sNJIT+Parking+Deck!8m2!3d40.7404875!4d-74.1787913!3m4!1s0x89c2537c4867fa33:0x65c4a69c2f21ba5a!8m2!3d40.7404875!4d-74.1787913) for the Google Map pin of our parking garage.

 ## About Newark